@1 year ago with 34 notes

 I’m so fucking irritated that people are googling shit like “native american indian girls on tumblr” “american indian squaw breed” and “native american women boobs”.
 I am so happy that I reblogged an amazing post by a Native woman on here about the sexualization of Native women and the harm that it does, and that these pervs keep landing there no matter how they phrase their searches.

-Anonymous asked: I'm wondering what you think of responses to female appropriation of feather headdresses in contemporary fashion, along the lines of mycultureisnotatrend's: "Unfortunately if you’re a woman, you’re thumbing your nose at our culture which explicitly disallows you to wear the headdress."
+Anonymous said: I'm wondering what you think of responses to female appropriation of feather headdresses in contemporary fashion, along the lines of mycultureisnotatrend's: "Unfortunately if you’re a woman, you’re thumbing your nose at our culture which explicitly disallows you to wear the headdress."
 Do we have to excuse the sexism in the name of culture?
 Can't both be bad?
 I think we can do better.

 You are trying to view a single part of a few tribes’ culture through the lens of western feminism.
 It doesn’t work like that.
 There were also women’s headdresses that men don’t wear.
 If you want to know more about this, there are plenty of resources out there on tumblr.
-You aren’t the first person to think out this kind of “ah ha, gotcha” response to being told you can’t wear a headdress.@5 months ago with 13 notes
+You aren’t the first person to think out this kind of “ah ha, gotcha” response to being told you can’t wear a headdress.@1 year ago with 13 notes

-Anonymous asked: tamil books
+Anonymous said: tamil books